HOW THE BRAVES LOST BOSTON ...

 Because the Braves were allowed to finish the 1914 season at Fenway Park, the success and huge attendance numbers inspired owner Gaffney to finally build a modern park.
 Gaffney had found the site he wanted on Commonwealth Avenue on the old Allston Golf Club.
 The park was built for $600,000.
 The lot was big enough, so that Gaffney built what he considered the perfect ballpark.
 Gaffney built the park on the back of the lot on Commonwealth Ave and by doing this was able to sell the frontage at a handsome profit.
 Groundbreaking took place March 20th.

-The Braves started the season at the South End Grounds, but moved into Fenway Park when they were able to transport South End Ground’s infield sod over to the new ballpark.
+The Braves played at Fenway Park again in 1915 until Braves Field was ready.
 Moving to the new ballpark from the South End Grounds was like moving from a modest three room apartment into a nineteenth century mansion.
 Gaffney wanted to build a perfect ballpark large enough so that a home run could be hit inside the park in any direction.
 It was perfect for its era.
 In 1915, baseball was a game of hit and run, not home runs.
 The walls and fences of Braves Field were purposely distant and out of a batter’s reach.
 Compounding the challenges that batters faced there, the wind caromed off the river and blew infield (sometimes bringing with it a shower of coal dust from the railroad yard just beyond the outfield fence).
 For years, the only home runs hit there were indeed, inside-the-park jobs, not counting a few flukes, such as when a ball went through an open slat in the scoreboard or bounced out of play in fair territory (which counted as a homer then).
 Indeed, the first two home runs hit over the right field wall didn’t come until 1917 and 1921—both hit by the same player, Walton Cruise (first with the St. Louis Cardinals, next with the Braves).
 And nobody hit a ball over the left field wall until the New York Giants’ Frank Snyder in May 1925—almost 10 years after the park opened.
 But when the Braves traded away young slugger Shanty Hogan, most of the home run balls that landed in these new seats were hit by opponents.
 So in the middle of the 1928 season, the Braves tore down the stands.
 Thus began a just-about-annual cycle of tinkering with the dimensions of the park.
 Over the years the “perfect ballpark” had many configurations trying to make the field more hitter friendly, but nobody could figure how to move eight million pounds of cement stands closer to the field.

 The grand opening was on August 18th.
 Dick Rudolph won a rare game by beating the Cardinals 3-1, before 42,000 fans.
 It was the largest park in the majors at the time, with 40,000 seats, and a very spacious outfield.
 The park was novel for its time as a trolley car line spur off Commonwealth Ave brought fans right to the park.
 The major event for the Braves in 1915, was the opening of the new ballpark.
 The Braves pennant defense was unsuccessful.
 While the Philadelphia Phillies won only ninety games, the Braves finished in second place, seven games behind.
 The Phillies won 14 and lost 7 to the Braves.
 Bill James was not the same pitcher nor was Dick Rudolph, and they didn’t have a .300 hitter on the team.